ceso/smigle-lagom/README.md

 ## Features

-### Key Differences from Original Smigle
+### Key Differences from Original Smigle-Lite

-Smigle Lite streamlines the original theme by:
+Smigle lagom streamlines the original theme by:

-* Removing the user profile image requirement
+* Shortcode for image
-* Eliminating the site tagline
-* Removing reading time estimates
-* Removing word count displays
-* Simplifying post metadata presentation
-* Redesigning taxonomy pages as simple lists with counts
-* Updating the footer with proper attributions
-* Various spacing improvements and CSS optimizations
-* Post Navigations
-* Recent Posts displayed on each post configurable in the config file
+* Wiki style added
+* Self-Customizations for my usage

 ### Theme Structure

 ```
-smigle-lite/
+smigle-lagom/
 ├── archetypes/         # Template files for new content
 ├── assets/             # CSS and other asset files
 ├── exampleSite/        # Demo site with example content